-One of the good things about paid search is that the incontrovertible fact that you’ll track everything.
+One of the good things about paid search is the incontrovertible fact that you’ll track everything.
 If someone visits your store after seeing your billboard or TV spot, there’s no possible way to trace that.
 However, if someone sees your paid search ad and visits your website, you recognize how they need your site. you recognize which ad they saw, what copy they skilled, and even what search term triggered your ad.
 All of this information is often a touch overwhelming.
 There’s such a lot of data or paid search KPI that it is often hard to work out what it all means or what to try to do with it.
-Impression counts, click through rates, cost-per-click…how does one sort through it all and use your paid search metrics to form intelligent decisions?
+Impression counts, click-through rates, cost-per-click…how does one sort through it all and use your paid search metrics to form intelligent decisions?
 I mean, what’s the purpose of getting all of that data if you don’t know what to try to do with it?
 To make matters worse, tons of this data is often hard to properly interpret, so even experienced online marketers often draw incorrect conclusions from their data or specialize in the incorrect metrics in their accounts.
 So, if you’ve ever stared at your paid search account and wondered, “What am I missing?”, this text is for you.

 Are You Focused on the Proper Paid Search Metrics?